-13 Ashwagandha Health Benefits
+13 Health Benefits of Ashwagandha

 Ashwagandha is the prized herb of India, used for centuries in the practice of Ayurveda, a sister science to yoga.
 It is revered for its ability to heal the body and mind.
-In traditional medicine, Withania somnifera (ashawagandha) is a tonic for the nervous system, with a wide variety of anti-stress, adaptogenic properties that make it an essential addition to your wellness routine.
+In traditional medicine, Withania somnifera (ashawagandha) is a tonic for the central nervous system, with a wide variety of anti-stress, adaptogenic properties that make it an essential addition to your wellness routine.
 The name ashawagandha means “smells like a horse” which makes sense considering its unique smell.
 Still, it is totally worth the scent.

-Best Forms of Ashwagandha
+Best Forms Of Ashwagandha:

 Extracts from the ashwagandha plant, especially withanolides, work in a variety of ways in the body.
 They seem to have a neuro-protective impact on the brain which helps with memory retention and cognitive function while also calming the mind and reducing anxiety.
 The herb seems to reduce inflammation in the body, which may protect you from a host of illnesses, including heart disease and cancer.
 The chemicals in ashwagandha also seem to reduce blood pressure and create positive changes to the immune system, according to the National Institutes of Health.